topple/Topple-Website/sites/all/modules/async_command/README.txt

 To install and config async_command, please follow these steps:

 **Step 1**.
 Install the Async Command module to your Drupal server under sites/all/modules/async_command.
-Then, copy the 'lib' sub-directory and drupal-app.jar to any folder on the computation server.
+Then, copy the 'lib' sub-directory and async-command.jar to any folder on the computation server.
 If your computation server is also your Drupal server, you can leave 'lib' as-is, but be aware that the 3rd party program might consume lots of resources on your Drupal server.

 **Step 2**.
 Follow the example of config.properties.example and create a config.properties file on your computation server.